 Esther van der Valk and Harry te Riele are independent consultants working under the Dutch label Transitiefocus.
-Since 2014 they’ve been working with individuals, communities, municipalities, provinces, and national government on societal friction during deep societal change.
-Geographically their real life laboratry lies in the south of the Netherlands, where the Agro/food transition leads to stress and tensions.
+Since 2014 they’ve been working with individuals, communities, municipalities, provinces, and national government on friction during deep societal change.
+Geographically their laboratry lies in the Netherlands, where the Agro/food transition leads to stress and tensions.

-Esther acts as a coach, working with teams, organizations, and communities on effective communication and on the personal development of individuals.
-Harry is an engineer by education and has specialized in patterns of societal change.
-He assists by explaining audiences why things go the way they go.
-Together they assist teams who feel responsible for transitioning parts of society in a decent way.
+Esther acts as a coach, working with teams, organizations, and communities on communication and on personal development of individuals.
+Harry is an engineer by education and has specialized in patterns of societal deep change.
+He assists by explaining why things go the way they go.
+Together they assist teams who feel responsible for transitioning society in a decent way.

 Esther and Harry claim that society as a whole therefor needs cognitively complete teams and networks in order to transition a system smoothly.
 They call this the HR of societal transitions and use the AEM-Cube assessment (check human-insight.com) for that.

 In cognitively diverse networks, communication troubles are obvious.
-Esther and Harry developed a ‘language’ in which the AEM-Cube plays a key role.
-They learn others to de-accuse or neutralize their language, to understand positions, transition phases, the roles and added value of AEM-diverse teams.
+Esther and Harry developed a language in which AEM plays a key role.
+They teach others to de-accuse or neutralize their language, to understand positions, transition phases, the roles and added value of AEM-diverse teams.
 Transitiefocus is seated in the city of Rotterdam, the Netherlands.

 m: +3146088290 (Esther van der Valk)